GovTechSG/CFT-Docs/getting-started/sandbox-quick-start-guide.md

 ## Sender

+To upload files to CFT server proceed as follows:

 ### 1 Authentication
 Before you can start using APIs to send and receive files, you will need to authenticate yourself.
 You can do this by invoking the **(GET JWT(KeyCloak)) API** and providing your sandbox credentials.
 This API supports OAuth protocol.